If you took ALL the waste produced in a school - that's everything disposed of by the pupils and staff, how much of that would be food waste?

 This activity provides everything you need to assess how much food waste is created by your school dinners.

-Once you've completed the audit, fill in our food waste calculator which will help calculate the carbon emissions created by your food waste.
+Once you've completed the audit, make sure you complete the Analyst activity to calculate the carbon emissions created by your food waste.

 Don't forget to conduct this audit before making any food waste changes in your school.
 You'll want to audit three times: before you take action, immediately after you take action and several months later, to determine the lasting impact you've had.